What the directories say

-He is Ex-Head of Doughty Street Crime Team and a member of its management board, a past member of the Criminal Bar Association Executive Committee.
+He was Head of Doughty Street Crime Team, was chair of the chambers management board, and a past member of the Criminal Bar Association Executive Committee.
 He regularly contributes to committees submitting representations and evidence, and lectures for White Paper on aspects of the Regulation of Investigative Crimes Act.
-He is a member of Justice’s working party on the introduction of digital case systems in all forms of litigation.
+He was a member of Justice’s working party on “Preventing Digital Exclusion from Online Justice” .

-Throughout his career James has appeared in major criminal appeals from the Birmingham Six, through the Bridgewater 4 and in silk remains extremely experienced in appellate work, having appeared in historic and celebrated miscarriage of justice cases.
+Throughout his career James has appeared in major criminal appeals from the Birmingham Six, through the Bridgewater 4 and in silk remains extremely experienced in appellate work.
+He is currently instructed in appeals involving alleged misconduct involving undercover police officers.
 He handles the most complex and difficult appeals for the most demanding of professional and lay clients.
 He accepts works on miscarriages of justice in their pre-appeal stages, advising on representations to the CCRC.
 Currently instructed for Lee Firkins in his his murder appeal referred to the CA by the CCRC.
 In the Privy Council in the Bermudan murder appeal of Devon Hewey, and in Saunders v R mUKPC 4..
 He appeared in the murder appeal for Demario Williams EWCA Crim 193.
-He was instructed in joint enterprise murder appeals arising from the Supreme Court decision in R v Jogee UKSC 8, and recently appeared in the joint listing of major historic joint enterprise cases where the Court of Appeal gave guidance in R v Johnson and Others EWCA Crim 1613.
+He was instructed in joint enterprise murder appeals arising from the Supreme Court decision in R v Jogee UKSC 8, and appeared in the joint listing of major historic joint enterprise cases where the Court of Appeal gave guidance in R v Johnson and Others EWCA Crim 1613.
 He secured the overturning of the historic murder conviction of Dwayne George EWCA Crim 2507 on the grounds of the inadequacy of the gunshot residue evidence.